 What Is a California Payroll Tax Audit?

-The last few chapters served as background for how our federal and California state payroll tax systems work and now we are about to dive into the heart of our discussion concerning California payroll tax audits.
+Several chapters of my Ultimate Guide to California Payroll Tax Audits served as background for how our federal and California state payroll tax systems work and now we are about to dive into the heart of our discussion concerning California payroll tax audits.

 A payroll tax audit is exactly what it sounds like.
 It is the government coming in and doing a check to make sure that your company’s payroll tax was being paid properly.